FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 16th December 2020.md

 **change of use to a community and tourism use along with ancillary site works.**

+At the outset of the Meeting, the Cathaoirleach welcomed everyone to the Meeting.
+---
-At the outset of the Meeting, the Cathaoirleach welcomed everyone to the Meeting.--- The Director commenced by referring to the Chief Executive’s Reports on the Part 8 applications.
+The Director commenced by referring to the Chief Executive’s Reports on the Part 8 applications.

 He stated that no major objections to the proposals had been received during the public